Healthdirect Free Australian health advice you can count on.

 Key facts

-• Mental health affects how you are feeling and how you cope in everyday life.
+• Your mental health can affect how you are feeling and how you cope with everyday life.

-• Many different factors, for example family history, stress, bullying and pain can affect your mental health.
+• Many different factors, for example family history, stress, bullying, issues at home or school and physical pain can affect your mental health.

 • It is important for you to have good mental health to feel good about yourself.

-• You should seek help if your mood or behaviours affect your everyday life.
+• You should seek help if your mood or behaviours start to affect your everyday life.

-• Eating well, getting enough sleep and physical exercise can help improve your mental health.
+• Eating well, getting enough sleep and being physically active can help improve your mental health.

 What is mental health?

-Mental health is a state of wellbeing.
+Mental health refers to your mental, emotional and social state of wellbeing.
 Good mental health means:

 • feeling well